How Long Do You Really Need to Hold a Portugal Golden Visa Fund?

 The safest planning question is not "When can I sell?"
 It is "What status do I need to have secured before I reduce or change the investment?"

 Portuguese nationality and residence rules can change, and processing timing can vary.
 Treat citizenship-related timing as a legal planning issue, not a fund marketing issue.
+For legal baseline checks, use the current ARI route page and the consolidated Portuguese immigration-law text, then confirm the application-specific position with counsel.

 When does the holding period start?